Why does AF increase your risk of stroke?

 - Blood tests check for conditions that can cause AF, such as an overactive thyroid gland, anaemia, or any problems with your kidney function

 - A chest X-ray will check whether a lung problem could have caused your AF.

 AF that comes and goes can be hard to detect.
 To help diagnose it, you may be asked to wear a portable ECG monitor for 24 hours or more to check how your heart works over a longer period of time.

 You may be referred to a heart specialist called a cardiologist.
 They can help you decide which types of medication are right for you and monitor them.
 They can also perform some procedures to treat AF, including cardioversion, a treatment that uses medication or a brief electrical shock (sometimes both) to help your heart return to its normal rhythm.

 You may also be referred to an electrophysiologist who offers another type of treatment called catheter ablation.
 Many hospitals now have arrhythmia nurse specialists who can offer you and your family information about your treatment.

 What can I do about AF?

 AF is a manageable condition.
-If you have AF, it is important to talk to your GP who will look to treat both the condition and your stroke risk.
 The main treatment to reduce your stroke risk is blood thinning medication (anticoagulants).
-It's important that you discuss all options with your GP, to make sure you receive the best treatment possible to reduce your risk of stroke.
+It's important that you discuss all options with your hospital doctor or GP, to make sure you receive the best treatment possible to reduce your risk of stroke.